*Call for Papers*

 • Track 4: Foot-mounted IMU (offsite-online)

-• Track 5: Smartphone (offsite-online)
+• Track 5: Smartphone with navigation robot (offsite-online)

 • Track 7: 5G CIR + IMU (offsite-offline)